All Episodes

 It is from the UK Times.

-A survey of food buying patterns of twelve million consumers in the UK has found that in the past four years, 44% of people have made no change to their eating habits at all.
+A survey of food buying patterns of 12 million consumers in the UK has found that in the past four years, 44% of people have made no change to their eating habits at all.

-Only 8% of shoppers have moved towards a healthier diet, while almost as many are deliberately shunning a good diet and eating uh more junk food.
+Only 8% of shoppers have moved towards a healthier diet, while almost as many are deliberately shunning a good diet and eating more junk food.

-The findings will come as a blow to the efforts of Caroline Flint, the public health minister and the Food Standards Agency, who are attempting to encourage people to eat a more nutritious diet.
+The findings will come as a blow to the efforts of Caroline Flint, the public health minister, and the Food Standards Agency, who are attempting to encourage people to eat a more nutritious diet.

-Study also appears to suggest that consumers need the help of the agency's traffic light system of red amber and green alerts on packs to help them choose a healthier mix of food.
+Study also appears to suggest that consumers need the help of the agency's traffic light system of red, amber, and green alerts on packs to help them choose a healthier mix of food.

 The traffic lights are being strongly opposed by food manufacturers who claim the system is simplistic and demonizes food.